Rosuav/MustardMine/README.md

     landing page has a ton of separate (read-only) queries.
 * Work on styling... lots.
 * Support tags, just as soon as Twitch's API allows that
+* Check which buttons get hit when you press Enter in each form.
+Seems to be borked in some places (check category box).

 Requires Python 3.6 or newer.
 MAY run on 3.5 but not guaranteed.